lwdStudio/lwdSite3/web/docker.md

 ```shell
 docker build . -t <your-username>/<image-name>
 ```
-If your configuration are correct, you should be able to build the image without any problems.
+If your configuration is correct, you should be able to build the image without any problems.

 ### Running it on Docker
 Run this command in your terminal: